Britain plans tighter controls on betting machines

 The government said its proposals were aimed at ensuring punters do not rapidly run up big losses on the machines, known in the industry as fixed-odds betting terminals or FOBTs.

-Under measures announced in last month's Budget, taxation on the machines will rise to 25 percent of their takings from 20 percent next year, costing bookmakers around 75 million pounds ($124 million) a year.
+Under measures announced in last month's Budget, taxation on the machines will rise to 25 percent of their takings from 20 percent next year, costing bookmakers around 75 million pounds a year.

 In addition, the government now says it wants to make voluntary warnings introduced by bookmakers last month tougher and mandatory, hoping to guard against an increase in problem gambling.